Silver Award-Technological Invention Award-10th ECF Tech Awards

 Technical Applications:

-(1) The 100 kWh lithium titanate electrochemical energy storage system and the aqueous zinc-ion battery energy storage system were applied and commissioned in Jilin Oilfield.
-After nearly one year of continuous operation, both systems maintained stable performance, significantly improving green power utilization and effectively reducing electricity costs through peak-valley tariff optimization.
-In total, they enabled 282 tons of green oil production and 4.5 tons of carbon reduction.
+(1) The 100-MWh lithium titanate electrochemical energy storage system and aqueous zinc-ion battery energy storage system have been in continuous stable operation at Jilin Oilfield for nearly a year.
+They have significantly increased green electricity consumption rates and effectively utilized peak-valley electricity price differentials to reduce power costs, achieving 282 tons of green oil production and 4.5 tons of carbon reduction.

-These related technologies can be directly promoted across major domestic and international oilfields in the oil and gas industry.
-Furthermore, they can also be extended to energy storage applications on the power generation side, grid side, and user side, offering broad market prospects.
+The relevant technology can be directly applied to major oilfields within the domestic and international oil and gas industry.
+Simultaneously, this technology can be further extended to energy storage applications on the power generation side, grid side, and consumer side, presenting broad market prospects.

 Disclaimer: The above content was edited by Energy China Forum (www.energychinaforum.com), please contact ECF before reproduce.